On complete embedded translating solitons of the mean curvature flow that are of finite genus

-The result now follows upon combining this relation with \eqnref{EqnSobolevMassConcentration}. \proclaim{Lemma \nextprocno} $J_0$ defines a Fredholm map from $H^2(G)$ into $L^2(G)$ of Fredholm index equal to $0$. \endproclaim \proclabel{LemmaSobolevFredholm} \proof By Rellich's compactness theorem, the canonical embedding of $H^2(G)$ into the space $L^2(B(0,R))$ is compact.
-Thus, by \eqnref{EqnSobolevEllipticEstimate}, $J_0$ satisfies an elliptic estimate.
-It follows by Theorem \procref{ThmEllipticToFredholm} that $J_0$ has finite-dimensional kernel and closed image.
-Observe now that $J_0$ is self adjoint, and so $\opKer(J_0)$ is contained within the annihilator of $\opIm(J_0)$.
-Conversely, suppose that $u$ is an element of $L^2(G)$ which annihilates $\opIm(J_0)$.
-In particular, $J_0u=0$ in the distributional sense.
-It follows by classical elliptic theory that $u$ is an element of $H^2(G)$, and, in particular, is an element of $\opKer(J_0)$.
-We conclude that the cokernel of $J_0$ has finite-dimension equal to that of $\opKer(J_0)$, and so $J_0$ is a Freholm map of Fredholm index equal to $0$, as desired.

-The Fredholm alternative therefore holds for $J_0$ and in order to prove invertibility it thus suffices to prove that $J_0$ has trivial kernel in $H^2(G)$. \proclaim{Lemma \nextprocno} There exists no non-trivial bounded function $f:\Bbb{R}^2\rightarrow\Bbb{R}$ such that $J_0f=0$. \endproclaim \proclabel{LemmaNoBoundedJacobiFields} \proof Indeed, suppose that there exists a non-trivial bounded function $f:\Bbb{R}^2\rightarrow\Bbb{R}$ such that $J_0f=0$.
-Upon multiplying by $-1$, we may suppose that $f$ is positive at some point.
-Now, since all vertical translations of $G$ are also MCF solitons, the function $\mu=\langle e_z,N_G\rangle$ is a Jacobi field over $G$.
-That is,
+\endproclaim Since $J_0$ is self-adjoint, this in turn yields \proclaim{Lemma \nextprocno} $J_0$ defines a Fredholm map from $H^2(G)$ into $L^2(G)$ of Fredholm index equal to $0$. \endproclaim \proclabel{LemmaSobolevFredholm} It remains only to prove that $J_0$ has trivial kernel in $H^2(G)$.
+We obtain a slightly more general result which will serve also for the H\"older space case of the following section. \proclaim{Lemma \nextprocno} There exists no non-trivial, bounded function $f:G_0\rightarrow\Bbb{R}$ such that $J_0f=0$. \endproclaim \proclabel{LemmaNoBoundedJacobiFields} \proof Indeed, suppose that there exists a non-trivial bounded function $f:G_0\rightarrow\Bbb{R}$ such that $J_0f=0$.
+Upon multiplying by $(-1)$, we may suppose that $f$ is positive at some point.
+Now, since all vertical translates of $G_0$ are also mean curvature flow solitons, the function $\mu=\langle e_z,N_G\rangle$ is a Jacobi field over this surface, that is,